UDL Course Design

 The “How” of learning—How can learners show what they know?

-UDL Principles as Design Strategies
+UDL Guidelines 3.0 as a Design Lens

 Engagement